andyvanhout/ccna-site/README.md

 - Build command: (leave blank)
 - Build output directory: `/` (root)

-3. DNS: Remove Linktree records and add the custom domain in Pages
+3. DNS: Add the custom domain in Pages
-- In Cloudflare Dashboard → DNS, delete any CNAME or A records currently pointing your domain to Linktree (e.g., CNAME `@` or `www` -> `linktr.ee`).
+ - In Cloudflare Dashboard → DNS, ensure there are no old CNAME or A records pointing your domain to previous services (such as Linktree).
+Only the records required for Cloudflare Pages should remain.
-- In your Pages project → Custom domains → Add `ccna53214.org` (and optionally `www.ccna53214.org`).
+ - In your Pages project → Custom domains → Add `citycenterwestallis.org` (and optionally `www.citycenterwestallis.org`).
 Cloudflare will auto-provision TLS and create/verify required DNS records for you since the domain uses Cloudflare.

 4. Test
-- Visit `https://ccna53214.org` after deployment and DNS/SSL provisioning completes (allow a few minutes).
+ - Visit `https://citycenterwestallis.org` after deployment and DNS/SSL provisioning completes (allow a few minutes).

 Troubleshooting
-- If the site still resolves to Linktree after removing CNAMEs, clear Cloudflare cache and perform a full refresh in your browser (Ctrl+F5).
+- If the site still resolves to an old service (such as Linktree) after updating DNS records, clear Cloudflare cache and perform a full refresh in your browser (Ctrl+F5).
 - If Pages asks for a DNS record for verification, copy the exact record from the Pages UI and add it in Cloudflare DNS.

 Next steps I can do for you